LIMESTONE REPAIR & LIMESTONE POINTING PERTH

 Fretting Mortar

-Its not difficult to recognise FRETTING BRICKS AND MORTAR inspect the mortar joints for crumbling mortar or a build up of powder at the base of the limesone wall.
+Its not difficult to recognise fretting mortar.
+Inspect the mortar joints for crumbling mortar or a build up of powder at the base of the limestone wall.

 Fretting mortar is pretty easy to spot.
 When you’re inspecting your external limestone have a look at the cement joints.
 If you see any crumbling or powdery mortar it’s a good indication that your mortaris fretting.
 In its advanced stages, the mortar will be almost completely missing.
 At that point, the rows of bricks/blocks may begin to collapse onto the bricks below.